velipso/polybooljs/README.md

 `npm install polybooljs`

 Or, for the browser, look in the [`dist/`](https://github.com/voidqk/polybooljs/tree/master/dist) directory for a single file build.
+When included on a page, it will expose the global `PolyBool`.

 # Crash Course